Minerals and Mining on Indian Lands (15.038)

 Credentials/Documentation

 Minerals and Mining: Initial application for assistance must be accompanied by a resolution of the governing body of the Indian tribe.
-Mineral Assessments.
-Proposals must include: 1) a current tribal resolution authorizing the proposed project; 2) a proposal describing the proposed activities and the planned deliverable products; 3) a detailed budget estimate; and 4) a letter from the BIA Agency Superintendent verifying that the work to be performed is on trust lands.
+Mineral Assessments Proposals must include: (1) a current tribal resolution authorizing the proposed project; (2) a proposal describing the proposed activities and the planned deliverable products; (3) a detailed budget estimate; and 4) a review by the BIA Agency Superintendent verifying that the work to be performed occurs on trust or restricted fee lands (the Superintendent will notify DEMD in writing if that is not case).

 Application Procedure

+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 Initial applications for financial assistance must contain the information specified in 25 CFR, Part 900, Subpart C, "Contract Proposal Contents."
-Completed applications for Minerals and Mining should be submitted to the local BIA agency office listed in Appendix IV of the Catalog.
+Completed applications for Minerals and Mining should be submitted to the Division of Energy and Mineral Development office in Lakewood, Colorado and to the local BIA agency office listed in Appendix IV of the Catalog.

 Award Procedure